Grieving ‘Akio’

 Bite-Sized

-We’re thrilled to share that Gillian Kydd, co-founder of Campus Calgary/Open Minds (CCOM) and the first Zoo School teacher at the Wilder Institute/Calgary Zoo, has been appointed to the Order of Canada!
+We’re thrilled to share that Gillian Kydd, co-founder of Campus Calgary/Open Minds (CCOM) has been appointed to the Order of Canada!

 In 1993, the zoo became the flagship Open Minds site, inspired by a vision from well-known Calgary philanthropist Don Harvie to create a permanent school at the zoo.
 When Don connected with Gillian Kydd, a specialist with the Calgary Board of Education science team, and Angela Rokne, a Grade 3 teacher with the Calgary Board of Education, that vision began to take shape.